hotwire-django/turbo-django/doc/source/tutorial/part_4.rst

-This file is automically detected by the turbo-django library.
+This file is automatically detected by the Turbo Django library.
 The library then registers the `on_save` and `on_delete` methods to the specified model.
 In this example, anytime a message is saved, we broadcast a message to the message's room using ``message.room.turbo``.
 This returns a `Turbo()` object.
-Turbo objects have a render method, similar to django's render method that returns a ``TurboRender`` object.
-That rendered template is then broadcast with ``append()`` and tells all subscribed clients to append the rendered template to the html element with the id of `#messages`.
+Turbo objects have a render method, similar to Django's render method that returns a ``TurboRender`` object.
+That rendered template is then broadcast with ``append()`` and tells all subscribed clients to append the rendered template to the HTML element with the id of `#messages`.

 Run this code and see it work in the browser.
 Now open up a new window and see how the pages update each other.